 He notes that inspiration for the album came from a number of directions.
 "My wife was filming in Europe, so we spent a lot of time in France, Belgium and the UK.
 I was on tour in Australia and spending a lot of time in LA for American Idol.
 I found myself listening to music from all over the placecompiling this bizarre, eclectic list of songs and sounds that I loved."

 New Zealand-born and Australia-raised, Keith Urban moved to Nashville in 1992.
-His first American album came as a member of The Ranch (1997), followed by an increasingly accomplished series of multi Platinum-selling solo albums: Keith Urban (1999), Golden Road (2002), Be Here (2004), and Love, Pain & the whole crazy thing (2006).
-The compilation Greatest Hits: 19 Kids (2008) included such No. 1 hits as "But For The Grace Of God," "Somebody Like You" (which was named the top country song of the decade), "Who Wouldnt Wanna Be Me," "Youll Think Of Me," "Days Go By," "Making Memories Of Us," "Better Life," and "You Look Good In My Shirt."
+His first American album came as a member of The Ranch (1997), followed by an increasingly accomplished series of chart-topping solo albums: Keith Urban (1999), Golden Road (2002), Be Here (2004), Love, Pain & the whole crazy thing (2006), and Defying Gravity (2009).
+Hes sold more than 15 million.
+His lengthy list of Number Oneswhich now numbers fifteenincludes "But For The Grace Of God," "Somebody Like You" (which was named the top Country song of the decade), "Who Wouldnt Wanna Be Me," "Youll Think Of Me," "Days Go By," "Better Life," "You Look Good In My Shirt," and "Sweet Thing."

 Urban has been honored with Grammy Awards, Country Music Association Awards, Academy of County Music Awards, a Peoples Choice Award, American Music Award, and Australias coveted Aria Award.
 He was inducted into the Grand Ole Opry in 2012, and for the last several years, he has spearheaded the "All for the Hall" benefit concerts, which have raised nearly $2 million for the Country Music Hall of Fame and Museum.